quicwg/wg-materials/interim-17-10/minutes.md

 Jana: This is the other model.

-ekr: How the transport behaves different in the existing scenario.
+EKR: How the transport behaves different in the existing scenario.
 Imagine we didn't have the functionality we'd still have two of 'em so we're just adding an error or it's discarded.

 Christian: At the transport layer it's ambiguous whether it's new data or a retransmit.

-ekr: These's some queue from the application the transport that I'm done.
+EKR: These's some queue from the application the transport that I'm done.

 roni: There is a message between the applications and is there a transport message as well?
 Jana: no